 The term “soft vacuum” is used in the heat treat industry when referring to negative pressure in the range of 10-3 Torr or slightly higher.
-Intermediate vacuum is often considered in the range of 10-3 to 10-4 Torr.
+An intermediate vacuum is often considered in the range of 10-3 to 10-4 Torr.
 The term “hard vacuum” is used in the heat treat industry when referring to negative pressure in the range of 10-5 to 10-6 Torr or less.

 The process application normally dictates the vacuum level.
 For applications requiring monitoring both decreases in pressure below atmospheric pressure and increases in pressure above atmospheric pressure, differential pressure (psid) is normally used.
-It is positive and can be relate to a reference pressure (Fig. 3).
+It is positive and can relate to a reference pressure (Fig. 3).
 If the reference pressure is one atmosphere the differential pressure range is equal to gauge pressure range.

 The terms “vacuum” and “pressure” can be misleading and are often misunderstood and at times misapplied when discussing pressure levels and choosing pressure sensing devices.
-By definition, vacuum is a space that is partially (not fully) devoid of matter (in practical terms we say that the operating range of our processes represents the highest degree of vacuum level practical) by artificial means (such as an mechanical pump, blower and diffusion pump combination).
+By definition, vacuum is a space that is partially (not fully) devoid of matter (in practical terms we say that the operating range of our processes represents the highest degree of vacuum level practical) by artificial means (such as a mechanical pump, blower, and diffusion pump combination).

 1. Herring, Daniel H., Vacuum Heat Treatment, BNP Media, 2012.